wechicken456/RIPv2_Shrub/README.md

 # CS 4440 Twig/Shrub project tools

 This README details the tools available for the Twig and Shrub projects.
-`twig` is used to reference your program in all cases, even for the `shrub` project components.
+This version of the README is dedicated to the shrub project.

 **NOTE: The testing section is outdated.
 For now, use the [CHAIN.sh](README.md#chainsh) section to test routing with your shrub.**